onthegomap/planetiler/CONTRIBUTING.md

 Generally it's fine to use AI tools to help create pull requests as long as you adhere to the following guidelines:

 - State in your PR description what AI tool(s) you used to create the PR.
-- Make sure you have reviewed and fully understand all the code changes being submitted.
+- Make sure a human has have reviewed and fully understands all the code changes being submitted.
 - Make sure the PR does not contain any unrelated changes.
 - Make sure that the PR adheres to the project's coding standards and licensing guidelines.